Ermesoml/crawler-test/README.md

 ## Valid Commands

-The following commands can be executed from the `simple-crawler` directory:
+The following commands can be executed from the `simple-crawler-js` directory:

 * `npm run test`: Runs the test suite.
 * `npm run coverage`: Runs the test suite with coverage reports.
-* `npm run build`: Compiles the TypeScript code to JavaScript.
 * `npm run start`: Starts the crawler.

 ## Input Files